Sleep Training System™

 In order to successfully treat comorbid forms of insomnia, the associated medical or psychiatric issues must be addressed with a health care professional.

 How primary insomnia may evolve in normal sleepers

 The vast majority of us experience a short term problem with sleeping at some point in our lives.
 This typically results from a stressful experience – a problem with a relationship, loss of a loved one, jobs, money, health, or a host of other everyday problems we all face.

 However, for some of us, short term insomnia can evolve into a primary concern about sleeping independent of the problem that originally caused it.
 In other words, worry about sleep replaces the original source of stress.
 Sleep itself becomes the stressor.
-When that happens, insomnia can be perpetuated by a more or less constant stream of worry.
-This is how short term insomnia evolves into primary insomnia for many otherwise normal people.
+When that happens, insomnia can be perpetuated by a near constant stream of worry about the idea of sleep.
+This is how primary insomnia evolves for many otherwise normal people.

 When worry about sleep becomes excessive, a number of unintended consequences may occur.
-Bed time begins to be associated with dread.
-Thoughts like “Oh no, here we go again, another night of tossing and turning” become automatically connected, subconsciously, with the idea of sleeping.
+Many hours at night are spent awake and frustrated; so bed time understandably becomes associated with dread.
+Thoughts like “Oh no, here we go again, another night of tossing and turning” are automatically connected, subconsciously, with the idea of sleeping.
 Just the sight of bed triggers worry.
-The thought of sleeping becomes a concern, a source of stress.
+The thought of sleeping becomes a primary concern, a constant source of stress.

 Once worry about sleep becomes a problem in and of itself, many people inadvertently respond in ways that only worsen their ability to get a good night’s sleep.